 It may seem like a strange problem without any clear solution, but there are some logical reasons as to why it exists.
 Some companies increase their job requirements to lower the number of applicants they have to look through during the process.
 This can turn away applicants who are unqualified, unmotivated, or both.

-They may also be asking for more experience simply because they can; the number of job seekers in the market outweighs the number of jobs themselves.
-By asking for more experience, it also allows them to cut back on the amount of time they would have to spend on training a new employee.
+They may also be asking for more experience simply because they can.
+In certain fields, sometimes the number of job seekers outweighs the number of open positions.
+By asking for more experience, it allows them to cut back on the amount of time they would have to spend on training a new employee.

 Read through the infographic below for some insight on how to best tackle the entry-level catch-22.